Overview

 - Remove redundancies; collapse rarely used branches

-- Introduce progressive disclosure
+- Use progressive disclosure instead of long pages

 In‑app tools & calculators

-- Collect & connect real-estate agent info
+- Collect and connect real‑estate agent info

 Re‑entry & status

-- Persistent progress & “what’s next”
+- Persistent progress and “what’s next” guidance

-- Notifications for requests/approvals
+- Notifications for requests, approvals, and missing documents

-Recommendations → Design Directions
+Recommendations → design directions

-Language System
+Language system

-Question Architecture
+Question architecture

-Practical Tools
+Practical tools

-Budget & payment calculators; agent connect workflow.
+Budget and payment calculators; agent connect workflow.

 Findable re‑entry, clear status, proactive communication.

-Task Entry
+Task entry

 View prototype